Branding in Sports: Identity Meets Performance

 • Creative inspiration and real-world examples

-Whether you work across branding, design, marketing, or creative direction, this session will explore how typography helps sports brands create recognition, consistency, and fan connection across every touchpoint.
+Whether you work across branding, design, marketing, or creative direction, this session offers inspiration for building sports identities that connect with audiences and stand out across every platform.

 Fernando